Conference for Young Scientists

 • Heterogeneous computing, adaptive and reconfigurable computing

-• Library and tool support
+• Library and tool support for parallel applications

 • Performance analysis and modeling